 Other names: BAF312, Mayzent

-Siponimod (Mayzent) is a new drug treatment under investigation for secondary progressive multiple sclerosis (MS).
+Siponimod has been approved as a treatment for active secondary progressive multiple sclerosis (MS).
 It is taken as a tablet once daily.

 - Siponimod causes lymphocytes to be retained in lymph glands.

-- In secondary progressive MS, siponimod reduced risk of disability progression by 21% compared to placebo.
+- In secondary progressive MS, siponimod reduced risk of disability progression, compared to placebo.

 - In clinical trials, low white blood cell count, increased liver enzyme levels, slower heart rate when starting treatment, macular oedema (swelling in the back of the eye affecting vision), high blood pressure, shingles, and convulsions occurred more frequently with siponimod than with placebo.